 In 2009, British Columbia agreed to fund First Nations schools for student eligible to receive a provincially funded education.
 This program is called reciprocal tuition because First Nations remain responsible for tuition of students who lived on reserve but who choose to attend public schools.

-B.C. certified independent schools and public schools are not required to submit an application because they provide the necessary information when they complete the 1701 form.
+B.C. certified independent schools are not required to submit an application because they provide the necessary information when they complete the 1701 form.

 - Cover Letter (PDF) for the Reciprocal Tuition Funding Application Package 2016/17

 - An overview of the procedures (PDF) governing the Reciprocal Tuition Data Collection for Non-Independent First Nations Schools